CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 In order to filter the classes through classes we will have to have a list off all of the categories that each class is in.
 We can then filter through the classes based on their included categories and their names.
 Additionally, we can implement filters based on GPA and class size based on needs and availability.
 ### QA
 Search keywords and check all classes in that category are shown.

-Success: Classes not in a category are not shown (i.e. English literature and composition found under key word “Math”) and include all classes contained in the key word.
+Success: All classes in a category are shown Fail: Some classes are missing from a category or classes are showing up with the wrong filter

 ## Ability to Print and Share Schedules
 ### Functionality